Why Is My A/C System Freezing Up?

 - A clogged liquid line filter drier.
 Which is typically a result of a poor quality installation, and improper evacuation during installation of a central heating and air system.

 - A kink in the liquid line, or restriction in the system at the TXV (thermostatic expansion valve) near the entrance to the evaporator coil.

 - Liquid line valve not fully opened.

 - A restriction in the metering device (see picture below) which can either be a fixed orifice, capillary tube system, or TXV with a faulty power head.
 This can also be related to poor installation practices and lack of filtering device installed in system.

-When the air conditioning system freezes over it can cause the freon to return to the compressor in a liquid form and cause slugging of the motor.
+When the air conditioning system freezes over it can cause the Freon to return to the compressor in a liquid form and cause slugging of the motor.
 Modern scroll compressors are better equipped to handle this situation than older style units.
-However, it can still cause damage to the system and should be assesed by a professional if it ever occurs.
+However, it can still cause damage to the system and should be assessed by a professional if it ever occurs.

-The friendly professionals at Top Gun Air can provid an honest assesment and leak detection service if needed.
+The friendly professionals at Top Gun Air can provide an honest assessment and leak detection service if needed.
 For scheduling of appointments check us out online.
 If you have questions regarding freezing of your system and would like to speak to one of our helpful, friendly staff, give us a call at (682) 214-0431.
 We hope you find this article informative and helpful.